 Track number 2 is your token song that contains the album title (“If I ever start to think straight / This heart will start a riot in me”).
 I love how that lyric is phrased!
 Fun fact about this song: this song was written by the winner of a Write a Song for Paramore contest held in 2007.
 “That’s What You Get” was written by Michael Benedict, who based these lyrics off a poem he had written sophomore year for English (genius.com).

-Unfortunately, not a cover of any sorts of Leonard Cohen’s original beauty…although I wonder what a Paramore cover of that song would sound like!
+Unfortunately, this is not a cover of any sorts of Leonard Cohen’s original beauty…although I wonder what a Paramore cover of that song would sound like!
 “Hallelujah” is a great track, showing off Williams’ higher vocal range on the title portion of the chorus.
 According to genius.com, “Hallelujah” it meant to be a feel-good song depicting Paramore’s self-faith and “their hope of…being the best form of Paramore they can be.”

 4. Misery Business*